What does “omae wa mou shindeiru” mean? Is it a shochu?

-Therefore, you can use the phrase if you find yourself among a group of middle-aged anime fans, or you can use it in a playful context.
+So you can use the phrase if you find yourself among a group of middle-aged anime fans, or you can use it in a playful context.

-Shochu – A Japanese Beverage
+Shochu – A Japanese beverage

 In general, shochu is cheaper than other types of alcoholic beverages, and the hangover isn’t as bad (whoohoo!).
 The alcohol’s effects usually wear out after a few hours, which makes it popular for parties and company events.

-There is a specific shochu brand called “omae wa mou shindeiru,” and the brand uses Hokuto no ken as the face of the drink.
+There’s a specific shochu brand called “omae wa mou shindeiru,” and the brand uses Kenshiro from “Hokuto no Ken” as the face of the drink.
 Some of the bottles feature other characters from the beloved manga.

-Each bottle also features popular catchphrases from the series, besides Hokuto no ken’s well-known words.
+Each bottle also features popular catchphrases from the series, besides Hokuto no Ken’s well-known words.

 The drinks are most often gifted on special occasions because this specific shochu isn’t as popular anymore.

 It’s a great gift idea for an older manga fan who’s more likely to recognize “Hokuto no Ken” and the anime meme.
-If you want to try it, you can order it online in some specialty stores.
+If you want to try it, you can order it online in some specialty stores!

 Dive deeper into Japanese culture: Geiko, Geisha or Maiko?
 The differences and the culture.